BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 # About this repo
 I plan to publish my solutions and exercise here.
 It will not include the quiz and exam since they belong to the school.

-Plan to do my best to reduce the silly mistakes:
+Plan to reduce the mistakes by:
 * Cross-check the result with my classmates,
 * Check the odd-number answers in the textbook appendix,
 * Double-check if I get enough time to avoid silly mistakes,

-I will be glad to receive any suggestions and feedback to continually improve it.
+I will be very happy to receive any suggestions and feedback to reduce the mistakes.

 # About this course
 This course mainly covers Linear algebra, multivariable calculus, and complex analysis.